-An interview with the head of the AU, an authorized representative, or another responsible AU member, is required at least once every 12 months.
+An interview with the head of the AU, an authorized representative, or another responsible AU member, is required at least once every 12 months or every 4 months for ABAWD households.
+Households certified for 24 months are required to be interviewed at every recertification.
 The interview should be a telephone interview unless the AU requests a face-to-face interview.
-Document the type of interview completed in the case notes in Gateway.
+For policy on Senior SNAP interviews, refer to 3725 Senior Supplemental Nutrition Assistance Program (Senior SNAP)

-In situations where the AU reports difficulty in completing a scheduled interview, explore all interview options.
+When the AU reports difficulty completing a scheduled interview, explore all interview options.
 To the extent practical, the interview must be scheduled to accommodate the needs of AUs with special circumstances, such as the following:

-- · Working AUs
+- Working AUs

-- · AUs with elderly and/or disabled members
+- AUs with elderly and/or disabled members

 - AUs with ill members

 - AUs in rural areas or who have transportation issues

-- · AUs in prolonged severe weather
+- AUs in prolonged severe weather

 - AUs residing on reservations

-- AUs with adult members who do not speak English
+• AUs with adult members who do not speak English